 The Ministry of Transportation and Communications added related provisions to civil aviation acts in 2003, concluded "Ultra-light Vehicle Regulation" in the following year, ultra-light vehicle then formally under CAA's supervision.
-Furthermore, according to the CAA data, till the end year 2011, there are 19 available airspaces nowadays, and 7 of them were legal airspaces, among them, 1 is connected airspace and only 4 airfields could formally carried out ultra-light vehicle activities.
+Furthermore, according to the CAA data, till the end year 2012, there are 21 available airspaces nowadays, and 7 of them were legal airspaces, among them, 1 is connected airspace and 5 airfields could legally carried out ultra-light vehicle activities.
 Twelve ultra-light vehicle activity associations were approved by the Ministry of the Interior based on Citizen's Organization Law.
 There was no formal statistics of ultra-light vehicle number in Taiwan.
+There are 4 activity guideance manuals of ultra-light vehicle parties been approved by CAA.
+At present time, these 4 parties can proceed to carry out activity legally.